cadigun/codinator-ai/README.md

 ## Getting Started
 ### Prerequisites
 #### Open AI API Key
-Codinator uses the OpenAI API to generate human-readable feedback.
 To use Codinator, you will need to sign up for an API key at [OpenAI](https://beta.openai.com/signup/).

 ## Installation
 #### 1. Clone the Codinator Repository into your project: